synesthesiam/rhasspy/docs/reference.md

 Rhasspy implements part of the [Hermes](https://docs.snips.ai/reference/hermes) protocol.
 Various services of Rhasspy can be configured to pass along MQTT messages or to react to MQTT messages following the Hermes protocol.

 * `hermes/audioServer/<SITE_ID>/playBytes/<REQUEST_ID>`
   * Rhasspy publishes audio in WAV format to this topic.
-By default it is 16 kHz, 16-bit mono for compatibility reaons, but other types are possible too.
+By default it is 16 kHz, 16-bit mono for compatibility reasons, but other types are possible too.
   * `SITE_ID` is set in Rhasspy's `mqtt` configuration.
   * `REQUEST_ID` is generated using `uuid.uuid4` each time a sound is played.
 * `hermes/audioServer/<SITE_ID>/audioFrame`